CPJKU/DDS/README.md

 ## Install

-In your python environment of choice:
+In your Python (tested with 3.8) environment of choice:

 `pip install -r requirements.txt`